AAMI’s commitment to Diversity and Inclusion

 The Whys of Cultural Competency Education in AAMI

-Midwives are in a unique position to reach more women and families than the current maternity care system offers.
+Midwives are in a unique position to reach more families than the current maternity care system offers.
 We are challenged to:

 • Reach the underserved, including members of marginalized identity groups